 Measures the power and power density of multiple channels or that of the specified channel bandwidth.
-When this function is enabled, the span and resolution bandwidth of the analyzer will be adjusted to smaller values automatically.
+When this function is enabled, the span and

 Select Multichan Pwr and then press Meas Setup to set the corresponding parameters.

 5. Occupied BW